inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

    |project_name| dock panel to change its position in the QGIS interface.
    You can pull it away as a separate window, or place it below the Layers panel.
-   It’s quite convenient in its location on the right side of QGIS, so we will leave it there.
+   It’s convenient in its location on the right side of QGIS, so we will leave it there.

 .. image:: /static/training/beginner/qgis-inasafe/image280.*